Understand the new Chinese consumers in 2023.

-The Chinese market is not that easy for foreign enterprises to enter due to the Chinese government’s favouring of domestic brands, as well as huge differences in technology and business cultures.
+The Chinese market is not that easy for foreign enterprises to enter due to the Chinese government’s favoring of domestic brands, as well as huge differences in technology and business cultures.

 Business Model Roll Out

-It’s essential to understand China’s unique business features to adapt western marketing model to the Chinese market.
-Hertz, for example, failed to capitalize the market trying to launch a traditional car hire service.
-Chinese car hire firm eHi however quickly realized that offering an additional chauffeur-driven service could be more appealing in China’s gridlocked streets, an option which today accounts for over 50 percent of their revenue.
+It’s essential to understand China’s unique business features to adapt the western marketing model to the Chinese market.
+Hertz, for example, failed to capitalize on the market by trying to launch a traditional car hire service.
+Chinese car hire firm eHi however quickly realized that offering an additional chauffeur-driven service could be more appealing in China’s gridlocked streets, an option that today accounts for over 50 percent of their revenue.

 Embracing Chinese social media with local content